fami-sura/EcoPulse/docs/fiscal-sponsorship/outreach-email-templates.md

 We’re preparing a $50–100k LOI to the AJA Foundation (Water pillar) and are seeking a fiscal sponsor that can receive philanthropic funds and support compliant disbursement to vendors/contractors for a 12‑month pilot across Nigeria, Niger, and Chad.

+We’re framing this as a 12‑month program with an initial 90‑day pilot phase focused on validating adoption, verification quality, and response coordination.

 Could we schedule a 20‑minute call to confirm fit, fee structure, onboarding timeline, and requirements?
 I can share a 1‑page overview and draft budget.

 Thanks,